History of the Mass Rapid Transit (Singapore): 1987 to 2002

 When the MRT opened in 1987, fares ranged from S$0.50 to S$1.10 in S$0.10 increments for all adult tickets, regardless of whether they were single-trip or stored-value tickets.
 Several discounted fares were available: senior citizens and permanent residents above the age of 60 could travel on a flat fare of S$0.50 during off-peak hours; children below the height of 1.2 metres and full-time students in primary, secondary, pre-university and vocational training (VITB) institutions paid a flat fare of S$0.30 at all times.

 Magnetic strip plastic tickets were used, in various forms.
 Stored-value tickets were called farecards and came in three types: the blue farecard was issued to adults, the magenta farecard to senior citizens, and the red farecard to children.
 Single-trip forms of these tickets were retained at the faregates on exiting the paid area of a destination station.
 Monthly discounted tickets were available in four values: beige, pink, and purple tickets for primary and tertiary students, and full-time national servicemen came with a value of S$13, S$30 and S$36, respectively; the peach ticket was for secondary, pre-university and VITB students, costing S$17 each.
 These discounted tickets were valid for a month from the date of purchase, allowed up to four trips a day, and were non-transferable.

-Their farecards cannot be used from 1 December 2002 and support has been terminated since June 2003 with the removal of metal holes and convert validators to printing tickets (by cash).
+These farecards cannot be used from 1 December 2002 and support has been terminated since June 2003 with the removal of metal holes and convert validators to printing tickets (by cash).
 It is currently no longer workable.

 In the early years, single trip magnetic tickets were purchased at ticket vending machines with coins only.
 Notes could be broken up into small change at a separate change machine.
-Those holding magnetic multi trip farecards could only reload their cards with additional credit at manual service counters or a separate add-value machine.
+Those holding magnetic multi-trip farecards could only reload their cards with additional credit at manual service counters or a separate add-value machine.